rafaelmosquim/forge/paper.md

 # Statement of Need

 The steel industry accounts for approximately 7-9% of global CO₂ emissions [@worldsteel2023].
+Academic works usually fall into three main categories: Life Cycle Analysis of a single plant, top-down, black box calculations using total sectorial energy consumption and carrier share, or bottom-up analysies using proprietary data.
+These approaches have major shortcomings which FORGE addresses by providing:

-Decarbonization requires tools that can model complex production routes and their environmental impacts.
-FORGE addresses this need by providing:
+- Transparent, YAML-driven process configuration

-- Transparent, YAML-driven configuration
+- End-to-end integration between processes and total energy and emission balances
 - Multiple route modeling with scenario locking
 - Interactive sensitivity analysis
 - Monte Carlo uncertainty quantification
 - Streamlit-based user interface

 Unlike commercial LCA software, FORGE is open-source and specifically designed for steel production analysis, making it accessible for researchers and policymakers.
+Its extensive customization allows researchers to easily tailor processes to their realities.
+The software can also be used as a simulation tool for industry or researchers alike.

 # Features